rtk-incubator/rtk-query/docs/api/fetchBaseQuery.md

 ### Handling non-standard Response status codes

-By default, we will `reject` any `Response` that does not have a status code of `2xx` and set it to an error This is the same behavior you've most likely experienced with `axios` and other popular libraries.
+By default, `fetchBaseQuery` will `reject` any `Response` that does not have a status code of `2xx` and set it to `error`.
+This is the same behavior you've most likely experienced with `axios` and other popular libraries.
 In the event that you have a non-standard API you're dealing with, you can use the `validateStatus` option to customize this behavior.

 ```ts title="Using a custom validateStatus"
 export const customApi = createApi({